-As part of the Los Angeles Philharmonic’s Green Umbrella series, Andrew Norman and Sean Friar will be featured with fellow composers Andrew McIntosh and Julia Holter as part of the concert, L.A.
+As part of the Los Angeles Philharmonic’s Green Umbrella series, Andrew Norman and Sean Friar were featured with fellow composers Andrew McIntosh and Julia Holter as part of the concert, L.A.
 Now: New Angeleno Composers, on Tuesday, December 3 at Walt Disney Concert Hall.
-Norman and Friar, both Rome Prize winners, recently joined the […]
+Norman and Friar, both Rome Prize winners, recently joined the Composition […]

 Musicology Chair Joanna Demers’ essay, “Tim Hecker and Revisited Tragedy,” recently appeared in Headphone Commute, a periodical devoted to electronica.
 In addition to electronic musician and sound artist Tim Hecker’s latest album, Virgins, the essay also addresses tragic art.
 Demers is the author of two books, Listening Through the Noise: the Aesthetics of Experimental Electronic Music (Oxford University Press, October […]